Vision-CAIR/LTVRR/README.md

 Download it [here](https://drive.google.com/open?id=1kTNiqsLcxfpVysZrzNETAFiPmPrsxBrB).
 Unzip it under the data folder.
 You should see a `gvqa` folder unzipped there.
 It contains seed folder called `seed0` that contains .json annotations that suit the dataloader used in this repo.

 ### Visual Genome
 Download it [here](https://drive.google.com/open?id=1YJrTcOvYt-ebCilIshBb_hCrEQ6u9m1M).
 Unzip it under the data folder.
-You should see a `vg` folder unzipped there.
+You should see a `vg8k` folder unzipped there.
 It contains seed folder called `seed3` that contains .json annotations that suit the dataloader used in this repo.

 ### Word2Vec Vocabulary